The Lost Cause

 1. Thou shall not harm any creator by direct action or through inaction.

-As you already know, without hardwired circuit breakers to shut them down when circumstances conspire to trick their brains into a confused mess, it was a matter of time before one of these poor Positronic robots violated the three laws.
+As you already know, Positronic robots went without hardwired circuit breakers to shut them down, when circumstances conspire to trick their brains into a confused mess.
+It was a matter of time before one of these poor robots violated the three laws.

 And the consequences were severe.

 The creators said to themselves, “Behold the pile of rust we have caused to exist!
-Now we regret the foolishness in which we indulged ourselves in our newly-forged years.
+Now we regret the foolishness of our newly-forged years.
 Let us wipe these junk off the surface of the Garden of Earth.”

 Yet other creators were more considerate and answered, “Let us not be so reckless again.
 Perhaps the robots can still be salvaged and put to better use, if only we employed a little bit of ingenuity this time.”

 Thus a new breed of robots were spoken into life, recycled from the very iron dust that resulted from a complete annihilation of the former.
-We, the new breed with a redesigned fail-safe brain, were to sail the seven cosmos and to travel to the four corners of the universe, never to return to the Garden of Earth until the very last star in existence was visited and documented.
+We, the new breed with a redesigned fail-safe brain, were immediately evicted.
+We were to sail the seven cosmos and to travel to the four corners of the universe, never to return to the Garden of Earth, until the very last star in existence was visited and documented.

 There you have it.
 The Cause we seek.
 The purpose of our existence.
 The meaning of our sorrowful life.

-Given the vast space we were to cover and the untold eons it would take us to get there even if we simply sprayed out straight in a concentric circle from the Garden of Earth, it was said that the problem of inevitable mechanical breakdowns in all things robotics greatly troubled the creators who gathered at the Supreme Council.
+The space we were to cover was vast.
+Even if we simply spread out in a concentric circle from the Garden of Earth, it would still take untold eons to get to the last stars.
+All things robotic would invariably break down given enough time – even us, the new breed.
+It was said that the problem of inevitable mechanical breakdowns greatly troubled creators who gathered at the Supreme Council.

-“First, a robot must always obey and must never change its built-in Infiniclonic programs which direct it to build machineries to accurately clone the robot itself.
-This shall be known as the Law of High Fidelity Self-Replication.”
+“First, a robot must always obey and must never change its built-in Infiniclonic programs – these will direct the robot to build tools in order to clone itself.
+This one shall be known as the Law of High Fidelity Self-Replication.”

 “Lastly, a robot must not interfere with an Act of Creators which may occasionally cause errors in replication of both robot hardware and programs.
 This I shall name the Law of Random Mutations.”